Now you’re engaged – Time to plan your wedding.

 See our “finding your perfect wedding dress” here>>

-The cheapest month for your a wedding is January.
-You can often also get good deals March, April and November.
+The cheapest month for your wedding is in January.
+You can often also get good deals in March, April and November.

 August is generally the most expensive.

 Buying cupcake wedding cakes is typically much cheaper than buying a multiple tier wedding cake.
-Cupcakes are also very versatile in that you can offer multiple flavors, colors and even designs.
+Cupcakes are also very versatile in that you can offer multiple flavours, colours and even designs.